devam1206/Community-Driven-Infrastructure-Management-Platform/README.md

 # Community-Driven Infrastructure Management Platform 🏗️

-A full-stack mobile application for reporting and managing community infrastructure issues.
+A full-stack mobile application with government admin portal for reporting and managing community infrastructure issues.
 Built with React Native, Express.js, and PostgreSQL.
 Earn points, climb leaderboards, and redeem rewards for making your community better!

 ## 🏗️ Architecture